j-cap/Master-Thesis/Sources/TFL/Monotonic Calibrated Interpolated Look Up Tables.md

 ### 4.2.
 Monotonic Lattice Regression Objective

-The set of pairwise constraints can be expressed as $A \theta \se b$ (if constraints are relaxed to include equality constraints) for the appropriate sparse matrix A with one 1 and one -1 per row of A, and one row per constraint.
+The set of pairwise constraints can be expressed as $A \theta \leq b$ (if constraints are relaxed to include equality constraints) for the appropriate sparse matrix A with one 1 and one -1 per row of A, and one row per constraint.

 The monotonic lattice regression objective is convec with linear inequality constraints: